isiargonauta/FeedIoBundle/README.md

 ----------------
 FeedIoBundle offers the ability to provide RSS/Atom feeds.
 The route will match the following pattern : /{format}/{id}

-- {format} must be "rss" or "atom" (or whatever you want if you add the good routing rule in routing.yml)
+- {format} must be "rss" or "atom" (or whatever you want if you add the according routing rule in routing.yml)
-- {contentId} is an optional argument.
+- {id} is an optional argument.
 Use it you have several feeds

 The request will be handled by `StreamController`, according to the following steps :